CARDAMOM-framework/CARDAMOM/MANUAL.md

 # CARDAMOM framework version 2.2 collaborative manual
+# WARNING: This is not the collaborative manual anymore, this was intended for public release only, now obsolete

 ***THIS MANUAL IS WORK IN PROGRESS (!)*** *This is the manual for the JPL, Stanford & UCSB CARDAMOM framework.
 Consult README.md file for general details on versions, publications,  and the University of Edinburgh/NCEO (UK) CARDAMOM code.*